temach/reports/INR-Lab-3-vlans-and-faults.md

 Each switch was configured using the same steps.
 The process for one switch is shown below.

-The first step was changing the login password to somthing simpler.
+The first step was changing the login password to something simpler.

 There was a problem with creating a new single-letter password `a`, because of the default pam_unix configuration that does a password complexity check.
 Below is a screenshot showing the resulting configuration for pam_unix module in `/etc/pam.d/common-password` that allows one letter passwords (the old line is commented out):

 ![Administration_184](INR-Lab-3-vlans-and-faults.assets/Administration_184.png)